 - Review analytics to optimize subscription growth.

-Number of Videos on Channel
+Number of Videos on a YouTube Channel

 While subscriber counts appear to suggest a channel’s “authority,” the size of the channel, as measured by its number of videos published, does not.